Abbotsford

 An Access Protocol guides decisions on access to books and artefacts belonging to the Faculty of Advocates Abbotsford Collection Trust.
 Persons wishing access to items from the Trust’s collection should follow this protocol.

-All enquiries about the Abbotsford Library should be addressed to Sara Berry, Head of the Library, and emailed to abbotsford@advocates.org.uk.
+All enquiries about the Abbotsford Library should be addressed to Iain Young, Head of the Library, and emailed to abbotsford@advocates.org.uk.

 During his life Sir Walter Scott was a prolific collector of books and manuscripts.
 His library at Abbotsford reflects his many varied interests.
 In particular, his collection of folk songs and ballads were used to research his Border Minstrelsy.
 Find out more, including an online exhibition, here.